breese/breese.github.io/_posts/2015-12-20-partiality-for-functions.md

 And that is that.
 A lot of boiler-plate is needed, but is doable to emulate partial specialization of function templates in C++.
 The examples above used C++11 for convenience, but this technique can also be written in C++03 with the use of Boost type-traits.

-fn1.
-Read _Item 26: Avoid overloading on universal references_ in Scott Meyers ``Effective Modern C++'' if you wonder why.
+[^1]: Read _Item 26: Avoid overloading on universal references_ in Scott Meyers ``Effective Modern C++'' if you wonder why.

-fn2.
-These implementation functions are part of the boiler-plate code, not of the API.
-We could just as well have placed them in the @formatter::overloader@ class.
+[^2]: These implementation functions are part of the boiler-plate code, not of the API.
+We could just as well have placed them in the `formatter::overloader` class.
 That is simply an implementation detail.